-If you like to road trip and want to get a nice slice of small town Alaska goodnes…and maybe also a slice of pie, then take off for a day trip to Talkeetna!
+If you like to road trip and want to get a nice slice of small-town Alaska goodness…and maybe also a slice of pie, then take off for a day trip from Anchorage to Talkeetna!

-It’s a 2 hour scenic drive north to the little town of Talkeetna at the end of the spur road.
-It’s a wonderful place to spend day strolling the 3 block mainstreet, visiting the Mayor (a cat), shopping, eating and drinking!
-The 3 block Main Street ends at the river one of the highlights of the area, and a place for great views of Denali National Park peaks.
+It’s a 2-hour scenic drive north to the little town of Talkeetna at the end of the spur road.
+It’s a wonderful place to spend the day strolling the 3-block main street, visiting the Mayor (a cat!), shopping, eating, and drinking!
+Main Street ends at the river one of the highlights of the area, and a place for great views of Denali National Park peaks.

 How to Do a Day Trip to Talkeetna